Cuongvn08/tensorflow_kaggle_house_price/README.md

-# A tensorflow based standard NN to explore data and linear regression for Kaggle house price competition
+# A tensorflow based standard NN to explore data and linear regression for Kaggle house price competition (Score 0.4)

 This project presents how to use Tensorflow to implement a standard NN for Kaggle house price competition.